fgheorghe/webtail/README.md

 To start the agent in the background, issue: npm start

+To start the server with an optional configuration file path, use: nodejs agent.js /path/to/configuration.ini

 Browse with as many clients as you wish to: http://yourserver:port/?token=CONFIGUREDACCESSTOKEN